ubenzer/fil/README.md

 `fil --force` Normally you can't start more than one `fil` instances for the same fil project.
 You can use the force to skip this limitation.
 Be warned though, cache might go crazy!

-`fil --headers` Normally on static mode HTTP headers are not generated.
-If you pass this parameter, fil will generate a `.headers` file for each generated file which contains HTTP headers generated for that page.
-You can configure your production server to use header information in this files.
-This has no effect on `—dynamic` mode.

 `fil --nocache` Normally fil projects are cached for speedy incremental builds.
 By using this option you can skip cache for one time.

 ## Alternatives